Table of Contents |

 When you are traveling in a car at a rate of 60 miles per hour, this is an example of linear speed.

-When traveling around a circle, the total distance traveled is the length of the circular arc, s.
-Since the distance traveled is affected by the angle of rotation as well as the radius of the circular path.
+the distance traveled is affected by the angle of rotation as well as the radius of the circular path.

 A CD has a diameter of 12 centimeters.
 When playing audio, the angular speed varies to keep the linear speed constant where the disc is being read.
 When reading along the outer edge of the disc, the angular speed is about 400 revolutions per minute.
 What is its linear speed?